kolofordjango/kolo/python-package-changelog.md

  [![PyPI version](https://img.shields.io/pypi/v/kolo?label=python%20package)](https://pypi.org/project/kolo/)

+## 1.1.3
+_2021-09-30_
+- Collect `scheme` from the incoming HTTP request which assists the VSCode extension in reliably replaying requests

 ## 1.1.2
 _2021-09-21_
 - Fix bug where Kolo would cause additional SQL queries when the evaluation of a third party `__repr__` would call `__repr__` on a django queryset.
 Specifically this was the case with Django Rest Framework (as with the previous change log item, credit to @vhtkrk for reporting this https://github.com/kolofordjango/kolo/issues/4)